-The IRS released some updated data on ongoing processing delays in its latest operations update.
-This includes the following key data points:
+The IRS continues to release updated data on ongoing processing delays in its latest operations update.
+This includes the following key data points (as of the end of April 2023):

 Get your biggest tax refund, guaranteed.
 Get started today.

-If we [the IRS] need more information or need you to verify you sent the tax return, we will send you a letter.
-The resolution of these issues could take more than 120 days depending on how quickly and accurately you respond, and how quickly we can complete the processing of your return.
+If the IRS needs more information or need you to verify your return further they will send you a letter.
+This could delay the processing of your return by up to 120 days depending on how quickly and accurately you respond, and how quickly the IRS can complete the processing of your return.

-The IRS also had 2.5 million unprocessed Forms 941 (Employer’s Quarterly Federal Tax Returns).
+The IRS also had 2.5 million unprocessed Forms 941 (Employer’s Quarterly Federal Tax Returns) for business taxapayers.

 Not surprisingly, the following are where taxpayers are seeing the most significant service delays: